robrix/robrix.github.io/_posts/2014-04-20-on-the-order-of-neptune.markdown

 If we double the size of our integers, we now divide the square into a grid of 2⁶⁴ points.

-At 64 bits of resolution, still covering the _entire span of the orbit of Neptune_, adjacent coordinates are about 0.24µm apart, or about 1⁄400th the width of [an average human hair][].
+At 64 bits of resolution, still covering the _entire span of the orbit of Neptune_, adjacent coordinates are about 0.24µm apart, or about 1% of the width of [an average human hair][].

 And famously, populating a 128-bit address space would require us to [boil the oceans][].